This 19 March 2010 video is called Blair rakes in money from Iraqi oil while Middle East Peace Envoy.

-Tony Blair left Prime Ministerial office in disgrace.
+Tony Blair left his Prime Ministerial office in disgrace.

 What will Tony Blair‘s and George W. Bush‘s media sycophants say now?
 They claimed for years that the Iraq war supposedly had nothing to do with oil; Bush supposedly had nothing to do with oil; Blair supposedly had nothing to do with oil.
 That Bush‘s and Blair‘s war killing over a million Iraqis was just about supposed